deepakmotlani/Notes/Hibernate/Basics.md

 * Removed State - Once session.delete operation is performed, the actual deletions happens during session flush time.

+**session flush() method** - this method propogates all the changes we have made in the objects to the database by executing the actual queries, but it doesn't commit them to database.
+Transaction commit method internally calls session flush method.

 ### Hibernate Config XML file
 ```
 <hibernate-configuration>